 Robbie trained for 5 months to perfect her ice skating skills and with the use of trickery and a body double, she successfully portrays Harding’s skating skills on camera.
 At the time of filming there were only 6 skaters in the world who could do the triple axel.
 They couldn’t risk it for the film, so CGI is used to portray it.

 Robbie downplays her beauty to portray Tonya with the use of frizzy wigs and retro costumes to showcase the 90’s era.
 One scene that stands out is when Tonya is in front of the mirror in costume with overdone patchy make up.
 Whilst dealing with the stress of the scandal that threatens to derail her career and trying to hold back her emotions before facing the competition on the ice, she applies blusher and smiles sadly with her lipstick stained teeth.
 It’s very powerful and shows what a brilliant actor Robbie is.

 There are strong supporting roles on display as well, one in the form of Sebastian Stan as the abused and abusive husband Gillooly.
 The on again off again tumultuous relationship between Harding and Gillooly is played to comic effect with all their ugliness and flaws on full display.
 The tragedy is that it’s this love hate relationship which ultimately leads to Harding’s downfall.

-To see a video discussion we had after watching the movie visit our YouTube Channel
+To see a video discussion, and review, we had after watching the movie visit our YouTube Channel

-Review by Claire Millane, a Dublin based actor writer and one of the presenters of No-Budget.
+Review by Claire Millane, a Dublin based actor and comedian, and co-hosts of The No Budget Filmcast.